satisfyingaboutme/DopamineShell/README.md

-# DopamineShell
+<h1>DopamineShell</h1>
-<a2>Shell created on python3 using your enviroment shell.
+<h2>Shell created on python3 using your enviroment shell.
 Supports Termux/Fedora.
 If you have bugs, message me on Discord: kuleroff or satisfyingaboutme. !!!
-NOT ASSOCIATED WITH DOPAMINE JAILBREAK !!!</a2>
+NOT ASSOCIATED WITH DOPAMINE JAILBREAK !!!</h2>

+How to install?